AVEVA/sample-adh-authentication_client_credentials_simple-postman/README.md

 We have created this variable by adding a Javascript test under the 'Tests' section of the 'Get or Refresh Bearer Token' request that will store the token value every time you execute the request.
 This is to make refreshing the token simpler, but if desired you can also copy-paste the 'access_token' value from the 'Get or Refresh Bearer Token' response to use as the 'Token' for your requests.

-### Refresh Token
+### Refreshing the Token
 The token has an expiration time after which it expires that is returned under the 'expires_in' key in the response.
 You should see this set to 3600 in the response, meaning 3600 seconds (1 hour).
 This expiration time is configurable by editing your client credentials client in the portal.

 Once the token has expired, execute the 'Get or Refresh Bearer Token' request to see the new value reflected in the 'token' variable or to copy the new 'access_token' to use in your requests.

 ### Sample OCS requests

-If you entered Tenant, Namespace, and Stream identifiers mentioned in the 'Configuring the Sample' section above, execute the remaining 'Get Namespaces', 'Get Streams', and 'Get Data for Stream' requests to see some OCS API use cases.
+If you entered Tenant, Namespace, and Stream identifiers mentioned in the 'Configuring the Sample' section above, execute the remaining 'Get Tenant Info', 'Get Namespaces', 'Get Streams', and 'Get Data for Stream' requests to see some OCS API use cases.

-**Note**: To make the 'Get Data for Stream' request you will also need to replace the placeholders for start index and count under the Params columns.
+**Note**: To make the 'Get Data for Stream' request you will need to replace the placeholders for start index and count under the Params columns.
+It is also required that the client you are using has the required permissions to read data for the stream, for more information see the video walkthrough of creating a client ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU)).

 ![Placeholders](Images/placeholders.png)